National External Diploma Program (NEDP), Continuing Education Workforce Certificate

 Information & Pre-Screening Assessment Session – Mandatory:

-Provisional Entry - Prospective participants are required to attend an information and pre-screening assessment session, take math and reading skills assessments, and provide occupational documentation.
+Provisional Entry - Prospective participants are required to attend an information and pre-screening assessment session, which includes taking math and reading skills assessments.

 Program Course Sequence